lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * `PERSON_INDEX` must be a positive integer within the bounds of the person list.
 * `NAME` must start with a letter.
-* `NAME` must only contain letters, spaces, hyphens, full stops, or apostrophes.
+* `NAME` must only contain 2-60 characters that allow spaces, hyphens, full stops, or apostrophes.
-* `PHONE` must be numeric and at least 3-15 digits.
+* `PHONE` must be between 3-15 digits.
+The digits can be prefixed with a `+` sign.
 * `EMAIL` must be in a valid format like `name@example` or `name@example.com`.

 Examples: